cym13/unbup/README.rst

 License
 =======

-The code is under the WTFPL (see http://www.wtfpl.net/) mainly because I wanted to stay at 42 lines of code and the GPLv3 was too long.
+The code is under the WTFPL (see http://www.wtfpl.net/).

 Contact
 =======